malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 $\lambda_\text{liquid} = \lambda_\text{crystal} = 1$ and $\Delta = 0$
 ](../Projects/Crystal_Melting/figures/fluctuation_parabola_example.svg){width=80% #fig:fluctuation_parabola_example}

-The time evolution of the order parameter $M$
+The time evolution of the order parameter $M$ [@Bagdassarian1994]

 $$ \frac{\partial M}{\partial t} =
 -D \left[ \frac{\d \omega(M)}{\d M} - K^2 \nabla^2 M \right] $$

-found by taking the time derivative of @eq:square_gradient, can be used to study melting and crystallisation.
+found by taking the time derivative of the functional @eq:square_gradient, with respect to the order parameter $M$. [@Bagdassarian1994] can be used to study melting and crystallisation.
 The term $D$ is a diffusion constant.
 Along with this differential equation describing growth